-2.2.2 - Enhancements to the Laser scanning
+Enhancements to the Laser scanning

 Since the laser scanning process was slow and multi-step, improvements were performed to make it more useful in a real-world situation with large number of particles.
 In the first phase, different levels of resolutions were tested in a new particle (particle IV) to evaluate to what extent quality was adulterated.
-As expected, the lower the resolution, the faster the process: two hours for 0.2 mm resolution, one hour for 0.5 mm resolution and 30 minutes for 1 mm resolution.
+As expected, the lower the resolution, the faster the process: two hours for 0.2 mm resolution, one hour for 0.5 mm resolution and 30 min for 1 mm resolution.
 Of course, with lower resolution, the detail level degrades, in particular at the edges of the particle where the meshing algorithms interpolates between available points and cannot represent abrupt geometry variations.
-Regarding the surface texture, at 0.5 mm resolution, it is only possible to detect the contours of the particle, as can be seen in Fig. 9.
+Regarding the surface texture, at 0.5 mm resolution, it was still possible to capture details of the "smooth texture"; with 1.0 mm resolution, it is only possible to detect the contours of the particle, as can be seen in Fig. 9.
 Regarding particle volume calculated from the numeric mesh, the difference between 0.2 mm and 1.0 mm is less than 1%.
 Thus, to render the scanning procedure feasible for a considerable number of particles and if that the rough texture of the particle surface was not a goal in this phase of the study, a resolution of 1.0 mm could be adopted.